KBheid/VanillaCrossover-Pixelmon-Addon-/README.md

 - Ability Effects
   - **Overgrow**: Pokemon that have this ability will double the growth stage of a crop when it successfully grows (at its natural rate).
 This applies to wild or owned Pokemon.
+  - **Torrent**: Pokemon that have this ability will apply Dolphin's Grace periodically, re-implementing dolphin effect.
+  - **Blaze**: Pokemon that have this ability will periodically provide fuel to nearby furnaces.
+(Range and duration based on Sp.Atk, cooldown based on Speed)
   - **Harvest**: Pokemon that have this ability will periodically harvest crops around them.
 By default, this applies only to owned Pokemon.
   - **Seed Sower**: Pokemon with this ability (ie. Arboliva) will plant seeds where they walk (do not need to pick any seeds up).
   - **Cheek Pouch**: Pokemon with this ability will have a small storage of 9 slots.
 When they hold an item, their cheeks will be a bit puffier.